Brandon Lowe Player Props: Rays vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff is No. 1 in the league with a collective 10.2 strikeouts per nine innings.
+- The White Sox pitching staff is first in the league with a collective 10.5 strikeouts per nine innings.

-- The White Sox have the 27th-ranked team ERA across all MLB pitching staffs (5.44).
+- The White Sox's 5.61 team ERA ranks 29th across all league pitching staffs.

-- The White Sox rank 22nd in baseball in home runs given up (25 total, 1.3 per game).
+- The White Sox rank 24th in baseball in home runs allowed (28 total, 1.4 per game).

-- The righty's last time out came on Saturday against the Baltimore Orioles, when he threw five innings, surrendering three earned runs while allowing six hits.
+- The right-hander's most recent appearance came on Sunday against the Baltimore Orioles, when he threw six innings, surrendering two earned runs while allowing six hits.

-- The 26-year-old has amassed an ERA of 6.32, with 8 strikeouts per nine innings, in three games this season.
-Opponents are hitting .267 against him.

 © 2023 Data Skrive.
 All rights reserved.